-Present first yarn to splicer

-The first yarn is placed in the splicer.

-The yarn enters from the right-hand

-side; it enters via the upper left clamp,

-and leaves via the lower right clamp.
+Present first yarn to splicer The first yarn is placed in the splicer.
+The yarn enters from the left-hand side; it enters via the lower left clamp, and leaves via the upper right clamp.

 Second stage: present second yarn to the splicer.
 The second yarn is placed in the splicer.
-The yarn enters from the left-hand side; it enters via the upper left clamp, and leaves via the clamp at lower right.
+The yarn enters from the right-hand side; it enters via the lower right clamp, and leaves via the clamp at upper left.